Composting 101: How to Compost at Home

 Commercial Composting Services

 If you're not interested in a DIY compost pile but still want to help reduce landfill waste, some municipalities offer drop-off or curbside composting.
 Simply place your compostables in a separate bin for pickup or drop-off along with your garbage and recycling.
-Some cities even offer residents the opportunity to pick up the completed compost for use in their gardens.
-Contact your municipality to see if such services exist, or search for private companies that perform similar services where you live.
+Some cities even offer residents the opportunity to pick up the completed DIY fertilizer for use in their gardens.
+Contact your municipality to see if such services exist, or check out this list for places in your state that accept compost.